 100 years after the birth of the Maestro Federico Fellini, Rimini celebrates him for a whole year with a series of initiatives starting from mid-December with an exhibition in the halls of Castel Sismondo.
-A traveling exhibition that, from December 14, 2019 until March 15, 2020, brings back memories, emotions, frames, scenes, suggestions from the extraordinary world of Fellini's imagination.
+A traveling exhibition that, from December 14, 2019 until April 13, 2020, brings back memories, emotions, frames, scenes, suggestions from the extraordinary world of Fellini's imagination.

 Unpublished and unseen material will be presented to recreate Fellini’s imaginary.
 They include materials from the Fondo Nino Rota, the famous composer who worked with Fellini in many of his films.
 In particular, a series of original notepads - where Rota wrote down the Master’s indications for the soundtrack to his directorial choices - will be exhibited for the first time.

-Among the unpublished materials there is the very first screenplay of what later would become Amarcord, entitled "Il borgo", in a first draft, and the screenplay of 'Otto e mezzo' owned by Lina Wertmuller, who was assistant director in that film.
+Among the unpublished materials, there is the very first screenplay of what later would become Amarcord, entitled "Il Borgo", in a first draft, and the screenplay of 'Otto e mezzo' owned by Lina Wertmuller, who was assistant director in that film.

 On display also other loans from Elisabetta Catalano's photographic archive and from the private collections of two masters of photography, such as Tonino Delli Colli and Giuseppe Rotunno, while the repertoire images of the Istituto Luce and Teche Rai will run alongside the sequences of the films.
 From the archive of the Tonino Guerra Association the unpublished materials belonging to the poet, writer and screenwriter born in Santarcangelo in 1920, testimony of a human and professional encounter that has marked the Italian cinema and culture.